TannerLankford1223/TannerLankford1223/README.md

 ---

 ### :man_technologist: About Me :
-I am a passionate backend engineer interested in developing scalable cloud based architectures and distributed systems.
+I am a passionate software engineer interested in developing scalable cloud based architectures and distributed systems.

-- :telescope: I'm currently working on learning more about ReactJS and getting my AWS Cloud Practitioner certifaction
+- :telescope: I'm currently working on learning more about Node.js and Express

 - :seedling: I'm interested in learning new technologies and design patterns to improve efficiency and scalability